alexispe/SyliusRoundUpPlugin/README.md

 ![Build workflow status](https://github.com/alexispe/SyliusRoundUpPlugin/actions/workflows/build.yml/badge.svg)

 This plugin simply round up your cart.
+Then you can choose to donate the difference to a charity, plant a tree or keep it for you as a tip...

 ![Screenshot of cart page](https://github.com/alexispe/SyliusRoundUpPlugin/blob/main/docs/demo-cart.png?raw=true)